Planning Validation Guidance

 Please refer to the CIL webpage which sets out requirements for applicants and agents submitting planning applications.

-How to submit your plans
+How to submit your application, plans and supporting documents

 Any plans submitted on-line or by email need to be in PDF format.